MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 1. After 10 to 20 events have been sent, press Ctrl+C (or whatever key combination your operating system supports for terminating an application running in a terminal window) to stop the flow of events. **Leave the terminal window open so you can return to it later.**

 1. Return to the [Classic Portal](https://manage.windowsazure.com) and open the dashboard for the event hub you created in [Exercise 1](#Exercise1).
-Wait a few minutes, and then click the **Refresh Metrics** button in the upper-right corner of the chart at the top of the page (the button highlighted in red below).
-Confirm that the chart shows several messages have been received.
+If you're willing to wait several minutes, you can click the **Refresh Metrics** button in the upper-right corner of the chart at the top of the page (the button highlighted in red below) and see the messages that the event hub received.

     ![Messages received](images/incoming-messages.png)

     _Messages received by the event hub_

-	> The dashboard doesn't show events in real time.
-An event typically doesn't appear in the chart until 5 to 10 minutes after it is received.
-While you're waiting, take a few moments to peruse the code in eventgen.js.
-In particular, notice the Authorization header sent in each request, and the URL that the request is directed to.

-If you'd rather not wait for the events to appear in the dashboard, feel free to move on to the next exercise.
+It sometimes takes 30 minutes or more for the events to show in the chart, so for now, you should move on to the next exercise.
 But if you are unable to generate sample data in the Stream Analytics job in the next exercise, return to the event-hub dashboard and verify that the event hub received the events.

 <a name="Exercise4"></a>
 ## Exercise 4: Create a Stream Analytics job ##